 On arrival back at the campsite I popped in to the bar and bought an English newspaper, I didn't realise they sold them until one of our neighbours recently gave me his after he'd finished with it.
 They cost more money than they are worth, and so must be viewd as a bit of a treat.

 We got back just in time for the 12:00 presentation on Valencia.
 Each planned excursion gets one or two presentations before the departure date.
-There were only about nine of us in there which unfortunately included 'The Intellectuals', Mr & Mrs Guardian-Reader, who talked most of the way through the video, because of course in their minds they had something important to say which we mere mortals should be listening to.
+There were only about nine of us in there which unfortunately included 'The Intellectuals', Mr & Mrs Guardian-Reader, who talked most of the way through the video, because of course in their minds they had something important to say which we lesser mortals should be listening to.

 Then it was back to Base Camp for lunch, a treat, fish fingers with a squeeze of tomato ketchup in a crusty baguette.
 So you see, you really can embrace the Spanish lifestyle regarding a love of seafood if you try.